 Since 2016, constructive discussions have been held between Burghley Estate and Morcott Parish Council.

-There has understandably been much discussion between villagers.
-Some people are opposed to the idea of development, even if it means the pub re-opens; others believe that a few new houses is a fair exchange for a ‘new’ White Horse Inn.
+There has understandably been much debate between villagers.
+Some people are opposed to the idea of any development, even if it means the pub re-opens; others believe that a few new houses is a fair exchange for a ‘new’ White Horse Inn which would be an asset to the village.
 Some hold no view either way.

 On 7 September 2017 a Village Poll was held, under the auspices of Rutland County Council.
 The question asked of the electorate was: “Do you support the current linked proposals by Burghley Estate to build houses on the Paddock including the refurbishment of the White Horse Inn?”